batanoffs/Mini-finance-app/README.md

 3. Making a transaction to another user in the ecosystem
 4. Viewing transaction history
 5. Customizing the user interface components
+6. Login with these credentials
+    - username: ivo@abv.bg
+    - password: asd

 ## Installation